When searching for a job, knowing the misdemeanors that prevent employment can be a huge benefit.

 How Long Does a Misdemeanor Stay on Your Record?

-So, how long does a misdemeanor stay on your record?
+So, how long does a misdemeanor remain on your criminal record?
 Unfortunately, most misdemeanors will stay on your record forever.
 Only a handful of states will allow individuals to seal certain criminal records or prevent these records from being found after a certain amount of time.

 The vast majority of states will allow background check agencies to see an individual’s entire criminal history no matter the circumstances.